Jylen02/CY-Path/readme.txt

 Human-machine interface only features :
 	- Same features as terminal's ones
-	- See the rules of the game
+	- See the rules of the game (somes rules are customed by ourselves)
 	- There is an icon for the application
 	- Players have icon on their pawn
 	- Exit the game (there is no backup of the current game, all progress will be lose)